 The difficulty is that reality often goes against common sense (i.e. the bio-hoodwink).
 There is also the problem of not wanting to believe whatever goes against what we desire.
-It requires the impartial guns of science to take on this cognitive battle.
+It requires the impartial cannons of science to take on this cognitive battle.

 Here, researcher Alia Crum sums things up: